Any substantive changes in this Legislative Summary that have been made since the preceding issue are indicated in bold print.

 New section 65.93 of the OLA gives the Commissioner of Official Languages the power to issue a certificate for the unpaid amount of any debt.
 Registration of the certificate in the Federal Court for a debt of the amount set out in the certificate and all related registration costs has the same effect as a judgment of the Federal Court.

-Clause 39 of Bill C‑13 amends section 70 of the OLA, which addresses the delegation of the Commissioner’s powers.
-The Commissioner’s new powers, with regard to compliance agreements, administrative monetary penalties and the publication of parts of the investigation reports, cannot be delegated.
+Clause 39 amends section 70 of the OLA, which addresses the delegation of the Commissioner’s powers.
+The Commissioner’s new powers with regard to compliance agreements, administrative monetary penalties and the publication of parts of the investigation reports cannot be delegated.

 Clause 40 of Bill C‑13 makes multiple amendments to section 77 of the OLA, concerning the right to court remedies.
 It amends the wording of section 77(2) to align the English and French versions.
+It adds clarifications about the deadline for remedies relating to follow‑up on the Commissioner’s investigations.
 It also adds sections 77(4.1) and 77(4.2) to the OLA to set out the two options in case of conflict between different orders:

-Clause 41 of Bill C‑13 adds section 78(1.1) to the OLA to deny the Commissioner a court remedy in cases where the Commissioner makes an order.
+Clause 41 adds section 78(1.1) to the OLA to deny the Commissioner a court remedy in cases where the Commissioner makes an order.
 This clause also amends the English wording of section 78(3) to match the French wording.

-Clause 42 of Bill C‑13 adds several new sections after section 78 of the OLA.
+Clause 42 adds sections 78.1 to 78.8 to the OLA.
 Section 78.1 allows both the complainant and the federal institution concerned to apply for judicial review of an order by the Commissioner.
 The notice is deemed to have been received on the fifth business day after the date of the notice.

 New section 78.2 of the OLA concerns the staying of an order by the Commissioner.
 If a review is applied for, the order is automatically stayed.
 It is up to the court to lift the stay of the order.
 As well, any part of the order that is not the subject of the proceedings becomes operative.